Visa, Immigration, Residency

 • If searching for the Immigration Office in Songtan (near Osan AB), its actual name in the Google search is Suwon Immigration Office Pyeongtaek Branch.

 • You CANNOT apply for an 'F' Visa while you are in Korea on a Tourist Visa.
-You can however, apply if you are here under an A-3 Visa with SOFA Status.
-Apply before you lose SOFA status.
+Apply while are still under an A-3 Visa with SOFA Status, before you lose SOFA status.

 Use a Lawyer?